Date of Graduation

 A performance improvement project focusing on a revision of Banner Health’s Bedside Mobility Assessment Tool (BMAT) and education of nurse educators, nurse managers, and shift and unit peer leaders was conducted at a 395-bed, acute care, non-profit hospital located in California’s San Francisco Bay Area.
 The project found an engaging, in-person educational module to be effective in terms of knowledge gain and participant satisfaction.
 Creating motivation amongst staff to change is an integral part of facilitating implementation of a new practice for nurses.

 Laine, Kaylin C., "Educating Nurses on the Use of the Bedside Mobility Assessment Tool (BMAT) to Create a Culture of Safety" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 348.